crweiner/hacktoberfest-swag-list/Readme.md

 ## Sponsored By

 No one currently!
-Interested in having a prominent placement for your open source project on one of the highest-trafficed Hacktoberfest-related sites?
+Interested in having a prominent placement for your open source project on one of the highest-trafficked Hacktoberfest-related sites?
 [Find my links here](https://chandlerweiner.com/aboutme/).

 ---